How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each 0.6 mL single-use syringe of sterile clear colourless preservative-free liquid for subcutaneous administration contains pegfilgrastim 6 mg (based on protein mass only).
-Nonmedicinal ingredients: polysorbate 20, sodium acetate, sorbitol, and water for injection, USP; pH: 4.0.
+Each 0.6 mL single-use syringe of sterile, clear, colourless, preservative-free liquid for subcutaneous administration contains 6 mg of pegfilgrastim (based on protein mass only).
+Nonmedicinal ingredients: 10 mM acetate, 5% sorbitol, 0.004% polysorbate 20, and water for injection to total of 0.6 mL; pH: 4.0.
+The needle cover on the prefilled syringe contains dry natural rubber (a derivative of latex).

 How should I use this medication?